Agency SOPs That Actually Get Used (Not Filed)

 Update SOPs when:

-- You change your approach based on experience
+- You change your approach based on a project going wrong

 Version Control

 Note “Last Updated” on every SOP.
-For significant changes, keep a changelog at the bottom of the document.
-Someone should be able to see what changed recently.
+For big changes, keep a 3-line changelog at the bottom.
+Someone should be able to see what changed and why without reading the entire doc.

 Ownership Accountability